Kimberley Benjamin L.Ac., Dipl. O.M.

-A few months later she moved to San Diego, CA where she discovered Pacific College of Oriental Medicine.
+She went on to attend Pacific College of Oriental Medicine to pursue a career in acupuncture.
 Throughout her schooling, she had the privilege of doing internships at Rady Children’s Hospital and the UC San Diego Owen’s Clinic, as well as several on campus internships with outstanding supervisors who specialize in women’s health, autoimmune disorders, gastroenterology, geriatrics, and sports medicine.
 Her love for Chinese medicine continues to grow with each day.

 In 2015 Savannah received her Masters of Science in Traditional Oriental Medicine, as well as her certification as a Diplomat in Acupuncture and Oriental Medicine from the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 She obtained her Colorado acupuncture license in 2016.
 Savannah completed her National Acupuncture Detoxification Association training and became a certified Acu-Detox Specialist in May 2017.

 Savannah has a special interest in treating addiction and mental health, menstrual disorders, gastrointestinal disorders, and autoimmune disorders.

 Samantha Kloss, L.Ac., Dipl.
 O.M.